gelijergensen/PermutationImportance/README.md

 given variable is computed in accordance with Lakshmanan et al. (2015)'s paper[1].
 Variables which, when their values are permuted, cause the worst resulting score are considered most important.
-This implementation provides the functionality for an arbitrary method for computing the ``worst'' score and for using an arbitrary scoring metric.
+This implementation provides the functionality for an arbitrary method for computing the "worst" score and for using an arbitrary scoring metric.
 The most common case of this is to chose the variable which most negatively impacts the accuracy of the model.